fhiso/basic-concepts/basic-concepts.md

 reading [RDF Schema] or otherwise being familiar with RDF.

-The decision to use `rdfs:Class` and other *terms* from [RDF Schema] is due to FHISO's policy of reusing facilities from existing standards when they are a good match for our requirements, rather than inventing our own versions with similar functionality.
+The decision to use `rdfs:Class` and other *terms* from [RDF Schema] is due to FHISO's practice of reusing facilities from existing standards when they are a good match for our requirements, rather than inventing our own versions with similar functionality.
 {/}